HideTheMonkey/Pathinator/README.md

 ## Configuration

-Once loaded on the server, you can edit the `/plugins/Pathinator/config.yml` to adjust the default values.
+Once loaded on the server, you can edit `/plugins/Pathinator/config.yml` to adjust the default values.

 ```
 clearance: